This Military & Aerospace Electronics article is reprinted here with permission.

 Versions of the AH-64 Apache attack helicopter have been in service with the U.S. Army since 1986.
 It is a four-blade, twin-engine attack helicopter with a tandem cockpit for a two-man crew.

 It has a nose-mounted sensor suite for target acquisition and night vision systems.
 It is armed with a 30-millimeter M230 Chain Gun carried between the main landing gear, under the aircraft's forward fuselage.

-On this contract Boeing will do the work in Mesa, Ariz., and should be finished by May 2027.
-For more information contact Boeing Defense, Space & Security online at www.boeing.com/company/about-bds, or the Army Contracting Command at Redstone Arsenal at https://acc.army.mil/contractingcenters/acc-rsa/.
+On this order Boeing will do the work in Mesa, Ariz., and should be finished by February 2025.
+For more information contact Boeing Defense, Space & Security online at www.boeing.com/defense/ah-64-apache, or the Army Contracting Command-Redstone at https://acc.army.mil/contractingcenters/acc-rsa.